 A tantalizing mixture of classic Hollywood nostalgia and true crime, True Hollywood Noir: Filmland Mysteries and Murders , featuring 100 rare photographs, is suspenseful, entertaining, and eminently readable.
 While viewers were captivated by the drama playing out on the silver screen, the lives of the stars of these film noir classics were often far more exciting.
 The film plots of these stylish black and white masterpieces pale in comparison to what was going on behind the scenes.
 Uncover the true stories in a dozen different chapters featuring William Desmond Taylor, Thomas Ince, Jean Harlow, Thelma Todd, Joan Bennett, Lana Turner, George Reeves, Gig Young, Bob Crane, Natalie Wood, Robert Blake, and Mickey Cohen.
 Included in the cast of characters of the Thomas Ince chapter are William Randolph Hearst, Marion Davies, and Charlie Chaplin.
 And in the Mickey Cohen chapter, find never before told stories about Ben "Bugsy" Siegel, Virginia Hill, and a host of notorious underworld figures

-Author Dina-Marie Kulzer has written extensively about classic movie stars of the golden age of Hollywood from the time she was a teenager.
-Her book Television Series Regulars of the Fifties and Sixties In Interview (McFarland Publishing) consisting of 22 in-depth interviews with stars of classic TV series was published in 1992.
+Author Dina Di Mambro has written extensively about classic movie stars of the golden age of Hollywood from the time she was a teenager.
+Her book Television Series Regulars of the Fifties and Sixties In Interview (McFarland Publishing, written under the name Dina-Marie Kulzer) consists of 22 in-depth interviews with stars of classic TV series and was originally published in 1992.
 In addition, she has worked as a research consultant and provided materials for biography specials about Carole Lombard for the A & E Network and E!
 Entertainment Television.

 Ralph Bellamy sites at Celebrity Link